 - Lumpiang Hubad: Also known as "naked lumpia" or "naked spring rolls" does not have a wrapper.
 Instead, it's a bowl of lumpia filling, usually served with white rice.

-- Banana Lumpia: Also known as lumpiang saging or banana turon, is filled with bananas for a deep fried dessert.
+- Banana Lumpia: Also known as lumpiang saging or banana turon, this dessert features bananas wrapped in a thin wrapper and deep fried to perfection.

 - Lumpiang Gulay: This is a vegetable spring roll made without meat.